MetOffice/forest/doc/source/start.rst

 quality of forecasts.

-While the primary intention of FOREST is to support research-mode activities it should be easy to transition to an operational context.
+While the primary intention of FOREST is to support research-mode activities it should be trivial to use in an operational context.

 Example - Unified model output
 ==============================